TeePfote/TeePfote/README.md

 ## I'm a business informatics student from Dresden, Germany!!

-- 🔭 I'm right now in my 7th semester
+- 🔭 I'm right now in my 9th semester of my diploma
-- 🌱 I’m currently learning React + Python and all what my University wants me to learn
+- 🌱 I’m currently learning React and AI stuff

 ### Connect with me: